How to Convert an Invoice to Draft

 3. Review the draft invoice to confirm all details are correct.

-4. Look for an option such as “Convert to Open”
+5. Look for an option such as “Convert to Open” from the dropdown menu.

 Remember, once a draft has been converted to a finalized invoice, you usually can’t revert it back to a draft status without voiding the invoice.
 So it’s important to ensure all details are correct before you convert the draft.